 Each year our Christmas shop aims to fed over 100 families – making their Christmases immeasurably happier.

-If you want to be a part of the 2017 Christmas Shop send us a message, or check out our Givealittle page givealittle.co.nz/cause/christmasshop2017
+If you want to be a part of this years Christmas Shop send us a message, or check out our Givealittle page givealittle.co.nz/cause/christmas-shop